 The true Martyr is me is a short story translated by Richard Bjornson.
 The story presents the theme of colonialism by issuing an attack on it.
 The attack presented in the story is majorly religion based.
-After reading the story, I consider Christianity to be a form of economic exploitation instrument that is further paraded as mechanism that brings out spiritual salvation.
-I have decided to talk about finishing my project that is totally based on this story with experts in writing from get academic help.
-We wrote an amazing essay together with a professional writers team.
-What I have learnt?
+After reading the story, I consider Christianity to be a form of economic exploitation instrument that is further paraded as the mechanism that brings out spiritual salvation.
+What have I learned?
 Due to the existing Christian values, it is unethical to exploit the people for any form of economic gains.
 In the story, African women from indigenous marriages not recognized by the Catholic Church are removed from their homes and secluded in a compound for an indefinite time period.
 The compound in question is referred to as the Sixa.